 Vinpocetine Mode of Action

 There are several ways in which Vinpocetine actually works in your body.
-One way it works is as a phosphodiesterase (PDE) type-1 inhibitor, this in turn improves cerebral blood flow and can also have cardiovascular benefit.
+One way it may work is as a phosphodiesterase (PDE) type-1 inhibitor, this in turn promotes cerebral blood flow and may also have cardiovascular benefit.

 Vinpocetine has also been shown to slow potassium channel flow.
 Potassium channel blockers are associated with memory enhancement, which may explain some of the cognitive benefit seen from exposure to Vinpocetine.